 …it’s just… it’s just… very , very big!
 Everything you’d usually find in a hotel room is there, only 150% larger.
 The bed is as big as a tennis court.
 The couch is as big as a regular NYC hotel room and there’s absolutely nothing mini about the minibar as all bottles are of regular size… It is pretty big.
 I stayed in the Playhouse room, the second largest in the building.
 It measures just below 70 square meters (750 sq feet), and it feels spacious enough to drive a bus through.
 My estimate is that guests look at almost four meters from floor to the exposed ceiling beams.

 And then there’s the so much talked-about pool…

 Go to the rooftop and you’ll see it.
 The pool itself isn’t large and to my disappointment Penelope Cruz wasn’t swimming in it either.
 In fact, not a single person used it while I was there.
 But the rooftop bar is still the ideal place to start the evening as the bartenders are outstanding and the atmosphere is very relaxed despite everybody looking famous.
 Sorry, erase the ‘looking’ part.
 I’m by no means a reader of People magazine, but my guess is that most of these people already made it to the C-list or above.

 It’s a members only place but you never feel like an outsider.

 A place like this could feel like a stuffy men’s club in May Fair but the staff will make you feel just like… a member.
 The concierge is as superb as you would expect and the rest of the staff are very succesful in providing great service.
-That is what will stay with me after my first stay at the Soho House – not the egg shaped bath nor the rooftop pool.
-These people are serious in their ambition to make you feel like their most important guest; they work hard to fulfil that ambition and trust me, they smile while doing it.
+That is what stayed with me after my first stay at the Soho House – not the egg-shaped baths or any rooftop pools.
+These people are serious in their ambition to make you feel like their most important guest and they smile while doing it.
 Five stars.
 Definitely.